Brandf3/oot/README.md

+This is some simple code changes to implement a custom item that can stop time.
+There is a place marked in the code where you can exclude actor categories from being paused, currently just Link and Navi are unfrozen.
+This also includes fixes for the arrow overlay so that it functions during timestop.
+I do not know how this functions with every actor overall, you'll need to test it on your maps and exclude actors from being frozen if it messes up your map, I tested on LonLon Ranch where everything seemed to function nicely.

 This repository is a collection of custom actors and items that I have made.
 You may freely use them in your own mods without asking me, but please credit me for them.

 # The Legend of Zelda: Ocarina of Time